The Durham Mysteries were last performed in 2010. Ten modern plays based on the Medieval Mystery Plays.

 The Durham Mysteries

 The Durham Mysteries is a modern interpretation of the traditional mystery cycles.
-At one time Durham did have its own cycle but it has been lost with only a fragment of the prologue extant.
-Three years ago the idea of creating a modern version was put forward by Kate James, Creative Planner for the Festival Durham programme, and Simon Stallworthy, director of the city’s Gala Theatre, was brought in as creative director for the project.
+At one time, Durham did have its own cycle.
+Sadly, it has been lost with only a fragment of the prologue extant.
+Three years ago, Kate James, Creative Planner for the Festival Durham programme, put forwards the idea of creating a modern version.
+Simon Stallworthy, Director of the city’s Gala Theatre, was brought in as Creative Director for the project.

 The first step was to invite writers to submit ideas.
 A general invitation was sent out, asking ‘Which mystery plays would you choose?
 How would you write it?’
 Writers both local and from throughout the country submitted ideas and a selection was made.